philandstuff/questions-server/README.markdown

 To PUT a new version of the data:

-    curl -i -X PUT -d 'foo' localhost:8080/20-questions/latest
+    curl -i -X PUT -d '{:question "Are you alive?" :yes "Trevor McDonald" :no {:question "Are you a queen?" :yes "Elizabeth I" :no "Alan Turing"}}' localhost:8080/20-questions/latest

 or from a file named `mydata.clj`:

     curl -i -X PUT -d @mydata.clj localhost:8080/20-questions/latest

 Note that we use the `-i` option to show the full response.
-That way, you can see that if your data is not a valid extension of the existing data, you get a 409 Conflict response.
+That way, you can see whether you got a 200 OK or 409 Conflict response.

+# Update rules

+The server works to ensure data integrity.
+It tries to follow two
+rules:

+ - Once a person is learned, they should never be forgotten.
+This means, for example, that it should never accept a map which doesn't contain Trevor McDonald and Elizabeth I, the initial two people in the dataset.
+ - Once a question is learned, it should never be forgotten, and it should be preserved in its original place.
+This means, for example, that the root question should always be "Are you alive?"

+If an update is attempted which violates either of these rules, a 409 Conflict HTTP response is issued.